ddxgz/tinyhms/docs/auth.md

 }
 ```

-> returns if the access token or 0 on failure
+> returns a access token if success, or 0 on failure

 ## Login as Doctor